What Does Code P0113 Mean?

 - Repair Urgency: Get this code fixed as soon as possible to avoid emission system and catalytic converter damage.

 The IAT sensor uses the air density and air temperature in the car’s environment and analyzes it to determine the correct amount of spark and fuel injected.
 This helps the engine to start up on a cold day and also keeps consistent fuel economy during hot days.
+Visit our article here to learn how to maximize fuel economy and beat high gas prices.
 When the code P0113 is set, it means that your engine’s computer sees a signal above the normal 4.91 volts of reference voltage for .5 seconds or more to the IAT sensor.

 There are many potential causes of code P0113.

 - Faulty or loose IAT sensor (Learn everything you need to know about IAT sensors here)